Chinese Civil War: Background and disposition of forces

 Although General Marshall stated that he knew of no evidence that the CCP was being supplied by the Soviet Union, the CCP was able to utilize a large number of weapons abandoned by the Japanese, including some tanks.
 When large numbers of well-trained KMT troops began to defect to the Communist forces, the CCP was finally able to achieve material superiority.
-The CCP's ultimate trump card was its land reform policy.
+The CCP's most effective political reform was its land reform policy.
 This drew the massive number of landless and starving peasants in the countryside into the Communist cause.
-This strategy enabled the CCP to access an almost unlimited supply of manpower for both combat and logistical purposes; despite suffering heavy casualties throughout many of the war's campaigns, manpower continued to grow.
+This strategy enabled the CCP to access an extensive supply of manpower for both combat and logistical purposes; despite suffering heavy casualties throughout many of the war's campaigns, manpower continued to grow.
 For example, during the Huaihai Campaign alone the CCP was able to mobilize 5,430,000 peasants to fight against the KMT forces.

 After the war with the Japanese ended, Chiang Kai-shek quickly moved KMT troops to newly liberated areas to prevent Communist forces from receiving the Japanese surrender.
 The US airlifted many KMT troops from central China to the Northeast (Manchuria).
-President Harry S. Truman was very clear about what he described as "using the Japanese to hold off the Communists."
+President Harry S. Truman was very clear about what he described as "using the Japanese to hold off the Communists".
 In his memoirs he writes:

-Using the pretext of "receiving the Japanese surrender," business interests within the KMT government occupied most of the banks, factories and commercial properties, which had previously been seized by the Imperial Japanese Army.
+Using the pretext of "receiving the Japanese surrender", business interests within the KMT government occupied most of the banks, factories and commercial properties, which had previously been seized by the Imperial Japanese Army.
 They also conscripted troops at an accelerated pace from the civilian population and hoarded supplies, preparing for a resumption of war with the Communists.
 These hasty and harsh preparations caused great hardship for the residents of cities such as Shanghai, where the unemployment rate rose dramatically to 37.5%.

+Hyperinflation meant those employed in the Kuomintang forces lost the purchasing power of their pay.
+This resulted in corruption and the embezzlement of supplies which disappeared into the barter economy.
+Ordinary Kuomintang soldiers were often malnourished and desertion was common.